 4. Find a Supplier

 One of the most important steps in starting a dropshipping business is finding the right suppliers.
 This not only impacts your ability to meet customer demand, but also your website.
-Your suppliers need to have fast and efficient order fulfillment abilities.
+Your suppliers need to have fast and efficient order fulfillment abilities (see order fulfillment meaning).
 They should also have a comprehensive shipping policy that you can use on your website.
 This will let you promote products and delivery times that are accurate and ensure customer satisfaction.
-You can use a wholesale directory to find dropshipping suppliers in your chosen industry.
+You can use a wholesale directory to find dropshipping vendors in your chosen industry.
+This is especially helpful if you choose the drop surfing method.

-You should also work with the supplier to make sure they include a packing slip and RMA form in every shipment.
+You should also work with the supplier to make sure they include a packing slip and RMA in every shipment.
 This lets your customers make returns more easily when necessary.
 It will also inform how you list out your returns policy on your website.
 Just make sure to select a supplier who sells products of good quality.
-Choosing low-quality goods can easily upset customers and damage your reputation.
+Choosing low-quality goods can easily upset customers and damage your reputation even if you have good customer service for dropshipping.
 Since many others have taken this route, it has caused some to ask "is dropshipping dead" and "is dropshipping legal?"

 5. Choose a Platform